karinlj/workTest/README.md

 `npm install`

-To run:
+To run

 `npm start`

-To run db with json-server:
+To run db with json-server in different terminal
-In different window

 `json-server --watch data/db.json --port 9000`